 There is one more feature included in this circuit, and it’s the ability to fully power the system off when the operating system is shut down.
 The operation is simple.
 When the OS shuts down it switches the TXD pin back to ground.
 Since the TXD pin needs to be at 3.3v to power the gate of the N-mosfet (which in turn powers the gate of the P-mosfet), the whole circuit immediately shuts off.
 The resistors come into play here as well.
 If they were not in place, the system may not shut off immediately or may not shut off at all.
 They pull the gates down and up and kill power to everything.
 The Pi is now powered off and is draining zero power from the power supply or batteries.
 It can be powered back on immediately by holding the power button again.

 One additional great feature to have is the ability to shut the Pi off using a pushbutton switch.
 Even better than that is the ability to shut the system down using the same button that turns the system on.
 With a small addition, this circuit can be used for both the power-on and power-off.
 One diode is added between the momentary switch and the P-channel mosfet gate, and the other diode is added between the momentary switch and a GPIO pin.
 I recommend the BAT54C Dual Diode because of its small size.
 The GPIO pin will detect a press of the switch when the OS is running, and it will issue a shutdown command.
-There is a major software component to this, and a guide is forthcoming.

 Questions?
 Comments?
 Leave a reply or visit the forum.